oxylabs/product-integrations/shared-datacenter-proxies/Java/README.md

 ## Global variables

-Setup the script using the following constants (see Settings.java)
+Set up the script using the following constants (see Settings.java)

 * USERNAME (String) - Username of a proxy user
 * PASSWORD (String) - Password of a proxy user